PREP TIME: 1.5 hour COOK TIME: 50/55 minutes SERVES: 6-8 people

 We're starting off with the pastry as it needs time to chill!

-- Whilst the pastry is chilling out in the fridge, let's steam the pumpkins and make the filling!
-You are welcome to roast your pumpkin however I prefer steaming it as it keeps more nutrients intact and is so quick and easy.
+Whilst the pastry is chilling out in the fridge, let's steam the pumpkins and make the filling!
+You are welcome to roast your pumpkin however I prefer steaming it as it keeps more nutrients intact, doesn’t take away from the finished taste and is so quick

 Ginger Pecan Crumble